DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 * DC 15: Rahadin agrees to a light sentence.
 * DC 20: Rahadin agrees to free Henrik without punishment.

-The difficulty of convincing Rahadin to decrease Milivojs sentence is as follows:
+The difficulty of convincing Rahadin to decrease Milivoj's sentence is as follows:

 * DC 5: Rahadin agrees to an extreme sentence.
 * DC 10: Rahadin agrees to a severe sentence.